Modern paganism: Racism and nationalism

+19th and 20th centuries

-The "volksgeist", which is given great attention within the framework of ethnic nationalism, is often identified with religion, so there is a desire to create or revive one's religion or nationalize one of the world's religions.
+Within the framework of ethnic nationalism, the volksgeist is often identified with religion, so there is a desire to create or revive one's religion or nationalize one of the world's religions.
 Heinrich Heine linked nationalism with paganism.
 The philosopher Nikolai Berdyaev, who shared Heine's opinion, noted the regularity of the tendency of the transition of German antisemitism into anti-Christianity.

 At the beginning of the 20th century, the spiritual crisis in Russia led to a fascination with paganism, at first ancient and then Slavic "native gods," which was especially true for the symbolists.
 The publicist Daniil Pasmanik (1923) wrote that consistent antisemitism should reject Judaism and Christianity.
 He noted that this trend had already led Germany to worship Odin and, in the future, in his opinion, would inevitably lead Russia to worship Perun.

 German occultism and modern paganism arose in the early 20th century, and they became influential through teachings such as Ariosophy, gaining adherents within the far-right Völkisch movement, which eventually culminated in Nazism.
 The development of such ideas after World War II gave rise to Wotanism, a white nationalist modern pagan movement at the end of the 20th century.